A “Fresh” Summer Approach To Organizing Your Fridge

 5. Go for bright colours when choosing produce: Experts recommend loading up on dark green and bright orange fruits and vegetables every day; the brighter the food, the greater the nutrient density.
 The more attractive visually it is to us, the more likely we’ll eat it.
 Think broccoli, kale, Swiss chard, spinach and carrots, oranges, sweet potatoes, peppers and squash.
 Greens are a low calorie option and are especially loaded with nutrients like vitamin K, magnesium, folic acid, calcium and fibre.

-Tomorrow is the first day of summer.
+The first day of summer starts in 48 hours.
 If you’ve been sitting on the fence, stalling to get healthy, now is the perfect time to organize your space and encourage healthy eating habits.
 It’s never too late to begin.

 Good luck, and I’d love to know how you do.

 About Kelly Anne Erdman

 Kelly Anne is a Performance Dietitian (MSc, R.D).
 As the only performance dietitian for Team Canada for London Summer Olympics, she joined their athletes overseas at the games to support their nutritional needs.
 In addition to advising on any of their individual dietary needs, Kelly Anne was also responsible for sourcing all of the food for Team Canada in their official lounge in London.

 An instructor for the National Coaching Institute where she teaches nutrition to the national team coaches in the National Coaching Certification Program, she is also a consulting nutritionist for the Calgary Flames Hockey Club, as well as several corporate clients and works in private practice at the University of Calgary Sport Medicine Centre.
 In addition to working directly with athletes, she also consults with coaches on nutritional training plans for their own teams.